SteveJustin1963/tec-FORTH/README.md

 # Prediction
-* "This is where the project gets interesting but nothing is ever smooth sailing, it's always hard" (Hardy 2020)
+"This is where the project gets interesting but nothing is ever smooth sailing, it's always hard" (Hardy 2020)

 # Method

-* Need UART
-"Firth is designed to run using a Motorola 6850 ACIA serial chip mapped to ports $80 and $81 (or 0x80 and 0x81) as per the hardware arrangement designed by Grant Searle."
-(Hardy 2020)

-Use https://github.com/SteveJustin1963/tec-APUS , driver is experimental, but FoF can dive UART part.

-* Load FoF into TEC-1
+## Load FoF into TEC-1
 1. Code for BitBang (Robertson 2019) in Zip archive, not released yet.
 2. Code "tec-BANG" not ready (Justin 2020).
 3. Bens Serial IO addon https://github.com/SteveJustin1963/tec-SERIAL-BG not avail, he is developing it into Video card, TBA (Gremmett 2019)
 4. https://github.com/SteveJustin1963/tec-BOOT not ready
 5. Use ROM Emulator, https://github.com/SteveJustin1963/tec-ROM-EM-BG, for easy code loading.
 Transfer https://github.com/jhlagado/firth to TEC-1.
+6. "Firth is designed to run using a Motorola 6850 ACIA serial chip mapped to ports $80 and $81 (or 0x80 and 0x81) as per the hardware arrangement designed by Grant Searle."
+(Hardy 2020).
+Use https://github.com/SteveJustin1963/tec-APUS
-6. Boot !
+7. Boot !

 # Test
-* JH internal tests
+1. JH internal tests
-* Standard benchmark tests
+2. Standard benchmark tests
-* Figforth, gforth, Peter Forth, etc
+3. Figforth, gforth, Peter Forth, etc
-* Function test
+4. Function test
-* AM9511
+5. AM9511
-* Forth Scientific Library
+6. Forth Scientific Library

 # Report, figures, tables